 Pushing herself up, she paced back and forth and gripped her skirt with a heavy hand.
 It wasn't often Cateline cursed, but today she was screaming all the obscenities she knew to the sky above.

 Cateline, I have looked everywhere for you!
 A voice chimed, this time clearer than before.
 More familiar, too.
 Turning to look over her shoulder, she caught a glimpse of a figure on the edge of the cliff.
-The wind grew stronger and her vision blurred just as she tried to make out who the figure was.
+The wind picked up and her vision blurred just as she tried to make out who the figure was.

 A mother would search until the end of time for her daughter, it said.

-“Mother?”
+"Mother?"
 Cateline whispered.
-She doubted what she was hearing, it felt ethereal and was rooted in something supernatural, but she kept moving toward it like it was a beacon of hope.
+She doubted what she was hearing, it felt ethereal and was rooted in something supernatural, but she kept moving like it was a beacon of hope.
+"Mother!"

 Mother dearest is here, take my hand, and fall to your fate.

-“P-please.” she whimpered to the source.
-“I want to go home, Mother!”
+"P-please." she whimpered to the source.
+"I want to go home!"

 Cateline could not believe her eyes.
 Just a few feet away was her mother, with her long black hair curled at the ends and eyes as chaotic as the ocean.
 Seas of blues and greens circled her pupils, her stare growing kinder as Cateline approached.